 Malicious Mischief

-Malicious Mischief 3 (3rd degree) can have a domestic violence (DV) designation attached to the charge if the defendant has a current or past domestic relationship with the alleged victim.
-There are enhanced penalties for a Malicious Mischief 3 DV conviction in Washington State.
+Is Malicious Mischief domestic violence?Malicious Mischief 3 (3rd degree) can have a domestic violence designation attached to the charge if the victim is a current or past intimate partner, family member, or roommate.
+There are enhanced penalties for a Malicious Mischief 3 DV conviction in WA State.

 If a domestic relationship can be established, there are often questions about who owns the property and who was responsible for damaging it.
 In addition, a prosecutor must prove that the defendant's intent was to damage the property and not the result of an accident.